adil-127/CogniTrade/README.md

 # CogniTrade
-This is a realtime trading bot simulator app for the cryptocurrency market.
+This is a realtime trading bot simulator app for the crypto.
 The simulator utilizes the RSI (Relative Strength Index) indicator and news sentiment analysis to generate trading signals.

 ## Api